pgavriel/map_accuracy_eval/README.md

 * **map_labeller.py** - (2D) Script is used to label 2D evaluation points within a map image.
 Points can easily be imported, edited, and exported in a format that can be used by the evaluation tool. *NOTE: For 3D evaluations, a tool like CloudCompare can be used to export labelled 3D point lists.*
 * **fiducial_evaluation.py** - (2D) This tool is used for performing fiducial evaluations (currently either cylinder or splitcross type).
 Fiducials are artifacts placed within the mapping area to assess local errors within the map.
 * **align_pts_to_map.py** - (2D) Tool for aligning reference points to a corresponding map image and saving the new transformed points (for visualizing)
+* **cloud_slicer.py** - Script which allows the user to easily generate specific cross-sections of 3D clouds as labelled png images.
+Useful for judging 3D maps as 2D maps, or making 3D maps easier to present/visualize for end users.

 **METRICS**
 * Coverage - The percentage of labelled ground truth points contained in the list of evaluation points.